OmarSyedDev/OLEDWindowShifter/README.md

 NOTE: This does not work with maximized windows.
 It also may not work if windows are spread out too close to screen boundries.
 It also may not work on multi-monitor setups (although this has not been tested).

+# How To Run It As A Python Script
+If you would like to run it as a python script instead of building the .exe, it is easy to do so:
+1. Download the OLED_Window_Shifter.py file from this repo.
+2. Install Python from the official source.
+3. Rename the .py file to .pyw (renaming .py to .pyw allows the script to run without the console showing).
+4. Run the .pyw file.

 # How To Build .exe and Run It
 1. Download the OLED_Window_Shifter.py file from this repo.
 2. Install Python from the official source.